Pfizer-BioNTech COVID-19 Vaccine (Comirnaty) Description

 Given the lack of data on the safety and efficacy of mRNA COVID-19 vaccines administered simultaneously with other vaccines, the vaccine series should routinely be administered alone, with a minimum interval of 14 days before or after administration with any other vaccine.
 However, mRNA COVID-19 and other vaccines may be administered within a shorter period in situations where the benefits of vaccination are deemed to outweigh the potential unknown risks of vaccine coadministration (e.g., tetanus toxoid-containing vaccination as part of wound management, measles or hepatitis A vaccination during an outbreak) or to avoid barriers or delays to mRNA COVID-19 vaccination (e.g., in long-term care facility residents or healthcare personnel who received influenza or other vaccinations before/upon admission or onboarding).

 If mRNA COVID-19 vaccines are administered within 14 days of another vaccine, doses do not need to be repeated for either vaccine, says the CDC.

 Pfizer-BioNTech COVID-19 Vaccine CPT Code

-To ensure accurate coding and reporting of COVID-19 vaccines and immunization services, the American Medical Association offers a new resource to help identify the appropriate CPT code combination for the type and dose of COVID-19 vaccine provided to each patient.
+The American Medical Association helps identify the appropriate CPT code combination (91300) for the type and dose of the COVID-19 vaccine provided to patients.

 Pfizer-BioNTech COVID-19 Vaccine News